Rjspoken/IEEE_LAT_AM_T_8517/README.md

 Resources and extra documentation for the manuscript "Design and Comparative Analysis of THz Antenna through Machine Learning for 6G Connectivity" published in IEEE Latin America Transactions.

 **Instruction for running the simulation**

-1. Use HFSS to design an antenna and create dataset.
+1. Use HFSS to design an antenna and generate the dataset.

-  a) Script file to create antenna.
+  a) Script file to create an antenna.

-2. Machine learning algorithms codes:
+2. Machine Learning Algorithms Codes:

   a) Decision Tree

   b) Random Forest

   c) XG- Boost

   d) KNN

 4. Requirements: Google Colab/ Python for the execution of codes

 5. Graphical Abstract for proper understanding